-By Global PMI Partners Partner, Hitoshi Yoshida
+By Global PMI Partners Associate, Hitoshi Yoshida

 M&A is often compared to marriage.
 Two people are attracted to one another, share joys and sorrows, and make the decision to come together for life.
 Although most of their time is filled with laughs, they face conflicts caused by different thoughts, preferences, values, and attitudes.
 These conflicts are unavoidable because a couple, once strangers, have been raised in different environments.
 A happy marriage results from overcoming this conflict.

 In M&A, like marriage, companies start to feel attraction because they feel similar or find attributes that the other side doesn’t have.
 Finally, this develops into a full blown romance and they imagine a beautiful future together.
 Likewise, both companies realize different cultures, values, languages, and business customs that are developed in different “family environments.”
 However, in M&A, companies are not patient.

 According to a number of sources, the success rate of M&A is very low all over the world.
 Going back to basics, we know that M&A triggers conflicts of interest.
 The acquiring company, acquired company, and investor all want to maximize their own benefit.
 Once one or more parties start to demand too much, PMI will not be smooth.

 1. Lack of Pre-Planning

 2. No Formal Integration Strategy